 Ebb and Flow was commissioned by Bridgehill for the Esprit Apartments development at Mascot.

-The landscape responsive sculpture by Cultural Capital’s creative director Mark McClelland acknowledges the importance of water, specifically the Botany aquifer, in the evolution of this part of Sydney.
-The work suggests the movement of not only water but also people through this landscape across time.
+The landscape responsive sculpture by Cultural Capital’s Creative Director Mark McClelland acknowledges the importance of water, specifically the Botany aquifer, in the evolution of this part of Sydney.

 Fabricated from low-carbon steel plate, the artwork’s materiality echoes Mascot’s twentieth century industrial heritage.
 In responding to the site’s contemporary evolution, the artwork’s long, spiralling form creates a counterpoint to the surrounding rectilinear built forms.